Dmitri Shostakovich: Personality

 Shostakovich was in many ways an obsessive man: according to his daughter he was "obsessed with cleanliness".
 He synchronised the clocks in his apartment and regularly sent himself cards to test how well the postal service was working.
 Elizabeth Wilson's Shostakovich: A Life Remembered indexes 26 references to his nervousness.
 Mikhail Druskin remembers that even as a young man the composer was "fragile and nervously agile".
 Yuri Lyubimov comments, "The fact that he was more vulnerable and receptive than other people was no doubt an important feature of his genius."
 In later life, Krzysztof Meyer recalled, "his face was a bag of tics and grimaces."

-In Shostakovich's lighter moods, sport was one of his main recreations, although he preferred spectating or umpiring to participating (he was a qualified football referee).
+In Shostakovich's lighter moods, sport was one of his main recreations, although he preferred spectating or officiating to participating (he was a qualified football referee).
 His favorite football club was Zenit Leningrad (now Zenit Saint Petersburg), which he would watch regularly.
 He also enjoyed card games, particularly patience.

 Shostakovich was fond of satirical writers such as Gogol, Chekhov and Mikhail Zoshchenko.
 Zoshchenko's influence in particular is evident in his letters, which include wry parodies of Soviet officialese.
 Zoshchenko noted the contradictions in the composer's character: "he is ... frail, fragile, withdrawn, an infinitely direct, pure child ... [but also] hard, acid, extremely intelligent, strong perhaps, despotic and not altogether good-natured (although cerebrally good-natured)."